withfig/challenge-history-search/README.md

 ![example](example.png)

-<center>This is an example of what the final product might look like.</center>
+<center>This is an example of how the final product might look.</center>

 ### Assessment: